This campaign is focused on three major principles.

 When Republican and Democratic PSC candidates talk about deregulation, what they really mean is letting the utility companies do whatever they like.
 Proper deregulation, as advocated by Libertarians like myself and Ryan Graham, is about allowing competition to thrive and giving Georgians more choices.

 If we had a free market, the customer would be king and could advocate for himself.
 But we don’t have a free market, and there are no customers, there are only ratepayers and taxpayers.
-While I can always advocate for freer markets, a seat on the commission is no magic wand, and it won’t come to fruition any time soon.
+While I can always advocate for freer markets, a seat on the commission is no magic wand.

 In the meantime, so long as we have this central planning agency, it’s important to have someone on the commission who is focused on accomplishing your goals.
 I encourage you to look at who has been donating money to each candidate as you decide who would represent you.